RoMalms10/printf/README.md

 ```

 ### Notes
-Other format modifiers are curretly in develoopment.
+Other format modifiers are currently in development.

 ### To do list
 Increase the amount of commands that are accepted by our rendition of printf: